 Gross income for individuals and businesses are a bit different.
 For a business, gross income, or gross margin, is calculated by subtracting the cost of goods sold from the business' sales.
 Cost of goods sold is the expense of creating the product (e.g., labor costs and raw materials).
 And sales refers to the monetary amount a business has after selling its products or services.

-Whether you're looking at your individual gross income or the gross income of your business, understanding your income is essential -- especially when filling out tax forms.
-To learn more about accounting and finance, check out the best free and paid accounting software options next.
+Whether you're looking at your individual gross income or the gross income of your business, understanding your income is essential -- especially when filling out tax forms and creating a budget.